digital-blueprint/greenlight-app/src/README.md

 ## Design Note

-To ensure a uniform and responsive design these activities should occupy 100% width of the window when the activities width are under 768 px.
+To ensure a uniform and responsive design these activities should occupy 100% width of the window when the activities' width are under 768 px.

 ## Mandatory attributes